jbenner-radham/rust-gtk4-css-styling/README.md

 As you can see GTK automatically adjusts the color of our background and title bar without us doing anything so we get some changes for free with our customization.

 So what did we do to get here?
 Well first off we changed the function signature of `load_css()`, you'll notice it now takes a reference to a [`gtk::Settings`](https://gtk-rs.org/gtk4-rs/stable/latest/docs/gtk4/struct.Settings.html) instance as a parameter.
 That's because we're going to use it to look up a couple of things.
 For instance, you'll notice we've added a `theme_name` variable that we've pulled from settings.
 We've also moved loading CSS into our provider into an `if` statement.
-We're checking to see if the lowercased theme name contains the word "dark" or if the [`gtk-application-prefer-dark-theme`](https://docs.gtk.org/gtk4/property.Settings.gtk-application-prefer-dark-theme.html) setting is `true`, then we load our dark style sheet otherwise we load our light style sheet.
+We're checking to see if the lowercase theme name contains the word "dark" or if the [`gtk-application-prefer-dark-theme`](https://docs.gtk.org/gtk4/property.Settings.gtk-application-prefer-dark-theme.html) setting is `true`, then we load our dark style sheet otherwise we load our light style sheet.

 ## Dynamic Light/Dark Mode Support